piegope/doc/docs/en/kb/remote-desktop-manager/knowledge-base/microsoft-rdp-api-hooking.md

 Microsoft RDP API hooking makes it possible to log internal events and options that were not possible previously.
 If you encounter issues, go to ***File – Options – Types – Remote Desktop – API Hooking*** and set the ***Log level*** to ***Debug*** Restart {{ en.RDM }} to obtain log files under %LocalAppData%\MsRdpEx which you can then send to the [support team](mailto:service@devolutions.net) to help diagnose issues.

-### Devolutions Gateway
+### {{ en.DGW }}

-Microsoft RDP API hooking should be enabled for Devolutions Gateway connections, as it fixes the server name used for validation by the RDP client.
+Microsoft RDP API hooking should be enabled for {{ en.DGW }} connections, as it fixes the server name used for validation by the RDP client.
 This can fix the Kerberos name mismatch issue, but it can also fix TLS certificate validation.
 This is particularly important for customers using the ***Force using IP address for RDP connections*** option, as it fixes the underlying issue:

 Once Microsoft RDP API hooking is enabled, the ***Force using IP address for RDP connections*** option should be disabled.
 In cases where the Kerberos name mismatch issue occurred, Kerberos should now work just fine.